mlibrary/about-publishing/src/content/features/transforming.md

     screen
 sections:
   - heading: Enhanced Ebooks
-    subheading: Enhanced ebooks take advantage of the networked digital environment (e.g., embedded audio and video), but can also be made available in print
+    subheading: Enhanced ebooks take advantage of the networked digital environment, but can also be made available in print.
     content:
-      - type: highlight
-        text: Insert text about these books here
       - type: quote_slider
         book: Music on the Move
         quote: